CHAPTER Rev 300 BUSINESS PROFITS TAX

 (d) A petitioner may appeal the department’s written determination and request a hearing on the petition in the same manner as an adjudicative proceeding involving the administration, assessment, or refund of taxes governed by Rev 200.

-(e) An appeal shall be filed, pursuant to Rev 200, within 60 days of the notice of the recommendation of the commissioner’s designee.
+(e) An appeal shall be filed, pursuant to Rev 200, within 60 days of the notice of the determination of the commissioner’s designee.

 (f) The use of a separate accounting result which differs from the standard apportionment result shall not prove the need for, or the acceptability of, a modified apportionment formula.